Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

   - CSS
   - Web API's
 category: Webdevelopment
-status: draft
+status: publish
-description: Let's create a Analog Clock by utilizing the Power of Scalable Vector Graphics and JavaScript.
+description: Let's create a Website with an Analog Clock by utilizing the Power of Scalable Vector Graphics and JavaScript.
 ---

 <!--